FRC1410/Scouting2024/story_templates/add_scoring_toggle.md

 ]
 ```

-On a new line under `leave` add the name of your new method `onstage`.
+On a new line under `leave` add the name of your new method `park`.

 ```ruby
 before_action :set_team_score_sheet, only: %i[